DPDK/dpdk/doc/guides/nics/enic.rst

 In the VM, the kernel enic driver may be automatically bound to the VF during boot.
 Unbinding it currently hangs due to a known issue with the driver.
-To work around the issue, blacklist the enic module as follows.
+To work around the issue, block the enic module as follows.
 Please see :ref:`Limitations <enic_limitations>` for limitations in the use of SR-IOV.